Slavic paganism: Origins and other influences

 The Early Slavs (5th to 10th centuries AD) inhabited extensive lands across central, eastern and southeastern Europe.
 They spoke closely-related languages that split from proto-Slavic in the 6th century, with only minor differences in dialect.
 The words for religious concepts in the pre-Christian Slavic languages are almost identical, which implies a uniform religion among the Slavs.
 It has been argued that Slavic identity was originally ethno-religious: whether a person was a Slav was chiefly determined by their religious beliefs and practices, not their racial ancestry or birthplace.
 Ivanov and Toporov identified the Slavic religion as an outgrowth of a purported common Proto-Indo-European religion, sharing strong similarities with other neighbouring belief systems such as those of the Balts, Thracians and Phrygians.

-Local development of the ancient Slavic religion, especially in places like Russia, likely also included several influences from the neighbouring Finnic peoples, which contributed to local ethnogenesis.
-Slavic (and Baltic) religion and mythology is considered more conservative and closer to the purported original Proto-Indo-European religion than other Indo-European derived traditions, due to the fact that, throughout the history of the Slavs, it remained a popular religion rather than being reworked and sophisticated by intellectual elites, as had happened to other Indo-European derived religious cultures.
-For this reason, Slavic religion is invaluable for understanding other Indo-European beliefs.
+Local development of the ancient Slavic religion, especially in Russia, was likely influenced by the neighbouring Finnic peoples, contributing to local ethnogenesis.
+Historians consider Slavic (and Baltic) religion and mythology to be more conservative (closer to the original Proto-Indo-European religion) than other Indo-European derived traditions, because Slavic religion remained widely practised for centuries.
+In contrast, other Indo-European derived religions were modified by intellectual elites.
+Therefore studies of Slavic religion provide information on the evolution of other Indo-European beliefs.

 The affinity to Proto-Indo-Iranian religion is evident in shared developments, including the elimination of the term for the supreme God of Heaven, *Dyeus, and its substitution by the term for "sky" (Slavic Nebo), the shift of the Indo-European descriptor of heavenly deities (Avestan daeva, Old Church Slavonic div; Proto-Indo-European *deiwos, "celestial", similar to Dyeus) to the designation of evil entities, and the parallel designation of gods by the term meaning both "wealth" and its "giver" (Avestan baga, Slavic bog).
 Much of the religious vocabulary of the Slavs, including vera (loosely translated as "faith", meaning "radiation of knowledge"), svet ("light"), mir ("peace", "agreement of parts", also meaning "world") and rai ("paradise"), is shared with Iranian.

 According to Adrian Ivakhiv, the Indo-European element of Slavic religion may have included what Georges Dumézil studied as the "trifunctional hypothesis", that is to say a threefold conception of the social order, represented by the three castes of priests, warriors and farmers.
 According to Marija Gimbutas, Slavic religion represented an unmistakable overlap of any purported Indo-European-originated themes with ancient religious themes dating back to time immemorial.
 The latter were particularly hardwearing in Slavic religion, represented by the widespread devotion to Mat Syra Zemlya, the "Damp Mother Earth".
 Rybakov said the continuity and gradual complexification of Slavic religion started from devotion to life-giving forces (bereginy), ancestors and the supreme God, Rod ("Generation" itself), and developed into the "high mythology" of the official religion of the early Kievan Rus'.